The 20 Best Melanoma Doctors Near Me

 Zurich, ZH, CH

-Reinhard Dummer practices in Zurich, Switzerland.
+Reinhard Dummer practices practicing medicine in Zurich, Switzerland.
 Mr. Dummer is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Basal Cell Skin Cancer, Cutaneous T-Cell Lymphoma (CTCL), and T-Cell Lymphoma.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Basal Cell Skin Cancer, Cutaneous T-Cell Lymphoma (CTCL), and T-Cell Lymphoma.

 Elite in Melanoma